Los Rastrojos: Decline

 The last faction of Los Rastrojos was captured in February 2017.
 The same month, it was reported that the cartel was reduced to having only 310 members and now needed to rely on alliances with the National Liberation Army (Ejército de Liberación Nacional, ELN), the former Revolutionary Armed Forces of Colombia (Fuerzas Armadas Revolucionarias de Colombia, FARC), and other paramilitary organizations in order to continue transporting drugs.
 In July 2017, it was reported that there were only three fraction of Los Rastrojos, with 80 members in the region of Catatumbo, in northern Colombia.
 In October 2017, there were only 31 members of Los Rastrojos in Norte de Santander.
 By January 2018, 100 of the remaining Los Rastrojos members had joined five of the cartel's seven newly established debt collection agencies in the Cali region of Colombia.

 In June 2019, alleged Los Rastrojos head Jon Jairo Durán Contreras, alias “El Menor,” and his assistant Gerson Gregorio Rosario Aquino, known as "Torombolo," were captured by Cúcuta police following an incident of infighting which saw Los Rastrojos members killed in Boca de Grita, located in the Guaramito region of Venezuela’s Táchira state.

 On February 4, 2020, it was announced Cúcuta police officer Sthevenson Sanchez, who was revealed to be the assistant CFO of the local Los Rastrojos branch, was arrested the previous week.
 Cúcuta former mayor Ramiro Suarez had also been previously jailed for his ties with Los Rastrojos as well.
 On February 15, 2020, Venezuelan security forces seized and dismantled a suspected Los Rastrojos drug processing and contraband fuel operation in Boca de Grita.
 On February 17, 2020, 14 Los Rastrojos members were revealed to have been arrested in the Venezuelan border city of Boca de Grita.
 On March 30, 2020, the group was revealed to be now be in a conflict with the ELN after the bodies of eight Los Rastrojos members were found dead in a village in Cúcuta.

+Popular culture

+In TV Series El cartel, they are referred as 'Los enterradores' (The undertakers).